grosshat/grosshat.github.io/_posts/2015-01-1-sql-index-fundamentals.md

 really works.
 That lack of knowledge results sometimes in wrong data management and performance issues.
-Since programming and software design relies on data structures, for performing code structures over them, the more you understand database structures and its internal operations, the best you design your code.
+Since programming and software design relies on data structures, for performing code structures over them, the more you understand **database structures and its internal operations**, the best you design your code.

 ---